The smell reached Ji-yoo before the food did.

 Ji-yoo stared at her plate.

-"Where did you get fresh pork belly?" she asked.
+"Where did you get fresh pork belly?"
+Ji-yoo demanded, glee sharp enough to cut through any silence

 "Dried rice in the pantry.
 Gas range in the kitchen — propane tanks, not connected to the grid.
-The original owner thought of everything."
+The original owner thought of everything," Hua continued, laying out the facts without inflection

 "I made those.
 Papaya from the greenhouse — underground, level three.
 The heating system down there is still functional.
 There's actually quite a lot growing.
-Tomatoes, peppers, some herbs."
+Tomatoes, peppers, some herbs," Hua answered, quiet pride anchoring each word

 Hua set down the last plate and stepped back.
 She did not sit.
 She stood at the end of the table with her arms folded loosely, her long crimson hair falling past her shoulders, watching them.